jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 :red:`wrong PIN`    :red:`NOT enough cash`  :red:`NOT above limit`  :red:`DENIED`
 ==================  ======================= ======================  ==================

 What if the bank card has expired?
-The inputs for the **ATM** will then be
+The inputs to the **Automated Teller Machine** will then be

 * has the card expired?
 * is the PIN correct?